petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 Qack
 ```

-Of course, that’s not quite right because “Ouack” and “Quack” are misspelled.
+Of course, that’s not quite right because "Ouack" and "Quack" are misspelled.

 ####Exercise 2
 Modify the program to fix this error.